sora-xor/rfps/open_rfps/goldmund_vanity_miner.md

 - Set string search-space start position at 4 instead of 3. (cn[R,S,T,U,V,W xor X]<start_here> instead of cn<start_here_with_R,S,T,U,V,W xor X>)
 - Expand the search-space to the entire string (not just the beginning after cn<here> or cnX<here> or cn_FIXED_LENGTH_<here> but cn[_ANYWHERE_])
 - More than 12 words (15, 18, 21, and 24)

+** Project Due Date **

+September 14th, 2021.
+20:00 GMT+0

+Or 2 weeks from the time at which proposal is accepted if that is after the 28th of August.

+** Budget Amount **

+   18 XOR

+** Late Delivery Penalty **

+Up to 3 days too late: 1 XOR
+Up to 7 days too late: 3 XOR
+Up to 14 days too late: 9 XOR
+Up to 21 days too late: 15 XOR
+Later than 21 days too late: 18 XOR